 This design philosophy creates comfort for riders who dislike tight-fitting lids straight out of the box.
 It accommodates glasses wearers exceptionally well, with spectacles fitting great inside without pressure points.

 The usual medium size was “much too tight all over,” requiring a size up to large for perfect comfort.
-I would recommend sizing up if you’re between sizes, as it tends to fit snugger than expected.
+I would recommend sizing up if you’re between sizes, as it tends to fit more snugly than expected.

 I’ve experienced slight pressure from the rear neck skirt initially, but this dissipated after the break-in period.